skkrishnamohan/100-days-of-devops-kodekloud/README.md

 **Task:**
 Grant executable permissions to the `/tmp/xfusioncorp.sh` script on App Server 1.
 Ensure that all users have the capability to execute this script.

+---

+## Day 05: Create a Service User Without Home Directory

+In response to the latest tool implementation at xFusionCorp Industries, the system admins require the creation of a service user account.

+**Task:**
+Create a user named `mark` on App Server 2 in the Stratos Datacenter.
+This user should not have a home directory, as per the tool's requirements.